christinechengubc/WargamersApp/README.md

 **How do I avoid causing a merge conflict with package_lock.json?**

-Ideally, all members working on the project should have the same `package_lock.json`, unless there is some module that needs to be installed in order for something to work, thus modifying the `package_lock.json` on purpose.
+Ideally, all members working on the project should have the same `package_lock.json`, unless there is some module that needs to be installed in order for something to work, in which case, it must be modified.

-The easiest way to do this is to run `git checkout --theirs API/package_lock.json` (or client, depending on which one you're running into a merge conflict with).
-Then you should run `npm ci` to install the exact versions of the node modules that `package_lock.json` specifies.
+The best way to ensure that everyone is working with the same `package_lock.json` is to frequently run `git pull`, and if you run into a merge conflict with `package_lock.json`, run `git checkout --theirs API/package_lock.json` (or `client/package_lock.json`, depending on which one.)
+After obtaining the new remote `package_lock.json`, run `npm ci` to make sure that the node modules you are using are the ones described by `package_lock.json`, and not your own local versions.

-Note that you should do this before you make ANY changes - otherwise your changes might break.
-If you feel that your changes will break upon doing this and you'd much rather just update the `package_lock.json` and let other people use yours, you can do this:
+If you do find that you need to install a new version of a module, you can do this to include new versions of modules that you've installed in your own package_lock.json:

 "As of `npm@5.7.0`, conflicts can be fixed by manually fixing any `package.json` conflicts, and then running `npm install [--package-lock-only]` again. npm automatically resolves conflicts and writes a merged package_lock.json for which you can then commit."

-If you're unsure, feel free to consult me.

 **Is there any real benefit to doing this?**